United Adoration - Gafcon has a Song to Sing!

 United Adoration seeks to bring artists together for the glory of God, the healing of His Church and the empowerment of local congregations to sing their song, tell their story and move forward in their mission.

-I was honored to be a part of the GAFCON gathering in Jerusalem this year.
+I was honored to be a part of the GAFCON gathering in Jerusalem 2018.
 It marked an important time for thousands of brothers, sisters, fathers, and mothers from every corner of the globe, to affirm our commitment to “Proclaim Christ faithfully to the nations.”

 One of the many highlights for me happened during evening prayer.
 We were being led in a familiar hymn, and all of a sudden, there was this swell of sound where the voices of the thousands in the seats drowned out those singing on stage.
 It was so powerful and unexpected that I simply closed my eyes, sat in silence, and listened.
 I heard a swirling diversity of accents, voices, and tones; and yet I heard the simple unity that praising our Lord brings.
 In that moment, I felt like I was home amidst my tribe, my family in Christ.
 And in that moment, I felt like I had a small glimpse of heaven.

 That’s the power of musical worship to unite us, change us, and reach deep into our souls.

 In 2012, Rev. Dave Frincke and I started something called United Adoration.
 It began with a pretty small vision: to write new music that fits into the liturgy of our local congregation.
 We soon realized that there were a great many people around our nation, and beyond, that desired to write fresh, home grown music too.
 And so we began hosting songwriting retreats and training leaders in North and South America, Africa, and Europe to release the Spirit-inspired song and sounds of local congregations.

 As the United Adoration community grew, so did our vision.